Shutterstock: Mita Stock Images

 COVID-19 has had a huge impact on all of us, especially children.
 It has thrown off their normal routines.
 They’ve had to be homeschooled or switch to remote learning; they cannot see their friends and their sports and after-school activities have been canceled.
 Children are also afraid of getting coronavirus or of their loved ones contracting it.
 They have a lot of stress on their plates, which are all common triggers of stress for children.
 A child’s fears typically play on the same fears as the adults they are around.
 For example:

 Household conflicts such as parents arguing or parents and older siblings fighting.
 Either of these is going to cause stress for the children stuck in these environments.
 If both are happening in the home, the stress experienced can be even worse.

 Exposure to strong emotions causes kids to stress because they feed off of the energy of the adults around them.
 We all feel it no matter our age.
 If someone around us is exhibiting negative energy, it can have an impactful effect on us.
-The same goes for children, especially when that energy is coming from their parents who are their role models.
+The same goes for children, especially when that energy comes from their parents, who are their role models.